Stedi/jsonata-rs/README.md

 In addition, for all the built-in functions, type checking of arguments is also implemented directly in the functions themselves so that you get equivalent runtime errors for passing the wrong things to these functions as you would in reference JSONata.

-## Status

-There's a [status document](docs/status.md) which describes the current status and long-term goals for this implementation.

 ## Tests

 Reference JSONata contains an extensive test suite with over 1,000 tests.
 Currently, this implementation passes almost 800 of these.
 You can run them like this: